By Jeff van Reenen (MSc MFDAP NCAC Accredited), Addiction Treatment Programme Manager at Priory Hospital Chelmsford.

 As children, we can be relationally traumatised by enmeshment, neglect or abandonment.

 Enmeshment is the inappropriate closeness of family members.
-In an enmeshed and over-involved relationship, individuals get lost in the relationship.
-There is a lack of clear boundaries, thus each individual has difficulty developing a clear sense of self.
+In an enmeshed and over-involved relationship, people get lost in the relationship.
+There's a lack of clear boundaries, so each person has difficulty developing a clear sense of self.
 Examples of phrases that demonstrate enmeshment are, “you’re my everything”, “without you, my life would not be worth living” or “you complete me”.

 Neglect happens when a child’s basic dependency needs were not met.
 Dependency needs are our basic needs for food, clothing, shelter, safety and medical attention.
-Either the parent did not know how to meet these needs or the parent did not meet these needs well enough.
+Either the parent didn't know how to meet these needs or the parent didn't meet these needs well enough.
 Neglect in childhood may lead to depression, anxiety, eating disorders, anger issues, or alcohol and drug abuse in adulthood.

 Impact on the adult